duxsco/gentoo-installation/docs/post-boot_configuration.md

 # etc.
 ```

-Reboot your system and use your fallback passphrase for LUKS unlock this time!
+Reboot your system and use your fallback passphrase for LUKS unlock again this time!

 ### 12.3.1.b) clevis